Learning F2L

 Hint!
 The first three moves of the solution always follow the same pattern: You first tilt one of the side layers so that one "slot" travels to the top layer.
 Then you turn the top layer.
 And then you tilt the side layer back into its original position.

-Furthermore, at the end of that maneuvre you neither want to end up with an incorrectly connected pair or with the other corresponding piece being moved from the top layer to one of the two other layers.
+Furthermore, at the end of that maneuvre, you neither want to end up with an incorrectly connected pair or with the other corresponding piece being moved from the top layer to one of the other two layers.

 Another hint is to search corners and edges in the top layer, not in the other two layers.
-That way you will rather see the good cases, where both corner and edge are already in the top layer, than the bad ones, where you have to bring one or even both of them up to the top layer.
+That way, you will rather see the good cases, where both corner and edge are already in the top layer, than the bad ones, where you have to bring one or even both of them up to the top layer.

-Bring a Corner to the Top Layer.
+Bring a Corner to the Top Layer

 Let's first look at how to bring a corner to the top layer:

 You tilt the right layer, so that the corner is in the top layer.
 Then you move it out of the way, and tilt the right layer back.
 The corner and the edge are now both in the top layer and not connected.
-We now have the case, where sticker in the bottom face colour faces upwards (the white sticker faces upwards).
+We now have the case, where the sticker in the bottom face colour faces upwards (the white sticker faces upwards).

 The complete solve could look like this: